hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-2. NSEC3 Parameter Value Considerations
+2. NSEC3 Parameter Value Discussions

-   The following sections describe recommendations for setting parameters for NSEC3 and NSEC3PARAM.
+   The following sections describes the background of the parameters for the NSEC3 and NSEC3PARAM resource record types.

 2.1.
 Algorithms

    The algorithm field is not discussed by this document.
+Readers are encouraged to read [RFC8624] for guidance about DNSSEC algorithm usage.

-Hardaker & Dukhovni      Expires 4 November 2022                [Page 3]
+Hardaker & Dukhovni     Expires 25 November 2022                [Page 3]

 Internet-Draft                    title                         May 2022

 2.2.
 Flags

-   The NSEC3PARAM flags field currently contains no flags, but individual NSEC3 records contain the "Opt-Out" flag [RFC5155], which specifies whether or not that NSEC3 record provides proof of non- existence.
+   The NSEC3PARAM flags field currently contains only reserved and unassigned flags.
+Individual NSEC3 records, however, contain the "Opt-Out" flag Operators considering the use of NSEC3 are advised to fully test their zones deployment architectures and authoritative servers under both regular operational loads to determine the tradeoffs using NSEC3 instead of NSEC.
+Smaller zones, or large but relatively static zones, are encouraged to not use a the opt-opt flag and to take advantage of DNSSEC's proof-of-non-existence support.[RFC5155], which specifies whether that NSEC3 record provides proof of non-existence.
 In general, NSEC3 with the Opt-Out flag enabled should only be used in large, highly dynamic zones with a small percentage of signed delegations.
 Operationally, this allows for fewer signature creations when new delegations are inserted into a zone.
 This is typically only necessary for extremely large registration points providing zone updates faster than real-time signing allows or when using memory-constrained hardware.
-Smaller zones, or large but relatively static zones, are encouraged to use a flags value of 0 (zero) and take advantage of DNSSEC's proof-of-non-existence support.

 2.3.
 Iterations

-   NSEC3 records are created by first hashing the input domain and then repeating that hashing algorithm a number of times based on the iteration parameter in the NSEC3PARM and NSEC3 records.
-The first hash is typically sufficient to discourage zone enumeration performed by "zone walking" an NSEC or NSEC3 chain.
+   NSEC3 records are created by first hashing the input domain and then repeating that hashing using the same algorithm a number of times based on the iteration parameter in the NSEC3PARM and NSEC3 records.
+   The first hash with NSEC3 is typically sufficient to discourage zone enumeration performed by "zone walking" an unhashed NSEC chain.

+   Note that [RFC5155] describes the Iterations field to be "The Iterations field defines the number of additional times the hash function has been performed."
+This means that an NSEC3 record with an Iterations field of 0 actually requires one hash iteration.

    Only determined parties with significant resources are likely to try and uncover hashed values, regardless of the number of additional iterations performed.
 If an adversary really wants to expend significant CPU resources to mount an offline dictionary attack on a zone's NSEC3 chain, they'll likely be able to find most of the "guessable" names despite any level of additional hashing iterations.

+Hardaker & Dukhovni     Expires 25 November 2022                [Page 4]

+Internet-Draft                    title                         May 2022

    Most names published in the DNS are rarely secret or unpredictable.
    They are published to be memorable, used and consumed by humans.
-   They are often recorded in many other network logs such as email logs, certificate transparency logs, web page links, intrusion detection systems, malware scanners, email archives, etc.  Many times a simple dictionary of commonly used domain names prefixes (www, ftp, mail, imap, login, database, etc) can be used to quickly reveal a large number of labels within a zone.
+   They are often recorded in many other network logs such as email logs, certificate transparency logs, web page links, intrusion detection systems, malware scanners, email archives, etc.  Many times a simple dictionary of commonly used domain names prefixes (www, mail, imap, login, database, etc.) can be used to quickly reveal a large number of labels within a zone.
 Because of this, there are increasing performance costs yet diminishing returns associated with applying additional hash iterations beyond the first.